ANIMAL STYLES

 Situated in Honan Province, the Shaolin Temple has the distinction of being the grandfather of modern kung fu.
 Founded in 495AD by Tianjin monks by imperial dictate to preach Buddhism, the monks' main martial arts concern had initially been only to fend off wild animals from the forests surrounding the Shaolin Temple.

 In 527AD, legend has it that Damo, a high monk from India, arrived at the Shaolin Temple to teach Zen Buddhism.
 In addition, he taught the monks breathing exercises to keep fit.
 It is probable that this was some form of yoga.
-Around this time, the monks also began to practice martial arts in a systematic manner.
+Around this time, the monks also began to practise martial arts in a systematic manner.

 During the period of the Warring States in China, imperial authority receded, and there were much civil unrest.
 Due to its vast holdings of land and wealth from imperial grants throughout its history, the Shaolin Temple came under threat, and thus High Abbott organised the best warrior monks into a vigilante "Monk Army" to safeguard the Shaolin Temple's interests - The legend of the Shaolin warrior monk was born.